sudhanshudhawale5/amazon-sales-dashboard/README.md

 2. Open the **Power BI file** (`dashboard.pbix`) in **Power BI Desktop**.
 3. If asked for a data source:
    - Go to **Transform Data → Data Source Settings → Change Source**.
    - Select the Excel file (`amazon_sales.xlsx`) from the project folder.
-4. (Optional) Run the provided **SQL scripts** to verify calculations such as total sales and product counts.
-5. Explore the dashboard interactively.
+4. Explore the dashboard interactively.

 ---